Conservation Tech

 The total addressable market (TAM) refers to the total revenue opportunity available for a product or a service, while the actual market is the market size based on revenue projections.

-We estimate a TAM of USD 8.6 billion in the US.
-The Forest and Wildlife Monitoring segment is the largest (USD 3.4 billion), followed by Forest Regeneration (USD 2.0 billion), Marine Monitoring (USD 1.3 billion), and Conservation Platforms (USD 1.2 billion).
-A much lower TAM for the Next-gen Desalination segment (USD 606 million) can be attributed to the absence of a significant water crisis in the country at this time.
+We estimate a TAM of USD 8.0 billion in the US.
+The Forest and Wildlife Monitoring segment is the largest (USD 3.4 billion), followed by Forest Regeneration (USD 2.0 billion), and Marine Monitoring (USD 1.3 billion).
+A much lower TAM for Conservation Platforms (USD 604 billion) and Next-gen Desalination segment (USD 613 million).

 The addressable markets for the Supportive Solutions and Marine Regeneration segments are not currently estimated.
 The Supportive Solutions segment is broadly defined, while the Marine Regeneration segment includes various companies under its umbrella.
 The non-distinctive nature of the former and the absence of a significant commercial market for the latter pose a challenge to quantifying the segments.